 - See also: r, latex, lyx-editor, html, markdown, asciidoc, restructuredtext, sweave, python, perl, coffeescript, rstudio-editor

-- I have 19 facts about Knitr. what would you like to know? email me and let me know how I can help.
+- Have a question about Knitr not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: